Ptoscanode/Airbnb-Project/README.md

 - What is the mean minimum nights distribution by room type?
 - What is the minimum, maximum and average number of nights people spend by borough and room type?

+To answer these questions, charts likes the ones below will be created through the use of functions

+!(C:/MyPictures/picture1.png)

 ## Requirements